jon-jacky/home/computing.md

   built by others so one never has to think about the details. ...
 I usually try to avoid the term 'abstraction' because it's gotten so debased. ..."

+- <http://akkartik.name/post/mu-2020> - The Mu Computer in 2020 -

+  "It seems to me that modern computers trap people in a vicious cycle.
+  ...
+Over the decades this vicious cycle leads to even professional programmers understanding only a tiny fraction of the software infrastructure that runs their computers.
+As a result, our world is increasingly captured by software that is unaccountable to people.

+  For several years now I've had a vision for a computer that allows anyone to audit its inner workings ...
+  Ideally it would do this in a way that rewards curiosity, leading to a virtuous cycle where an order of magnitude more people grow to understand how their computer works as they use it.

+  Nowhere in this picture are compatibility guarantees, version numbers or forced upgrades.
+At any point your computer should be internally consistent and free of known historical accidents.
+Even if this means upgrades are more work and so more infrequent, and that our computers must be slower.
+Or do less.
+That seems like a worthwhile trade for a more sustainable world. ..."

   Other work influenced by Ivan Illich appears at 17 Feb 2020 and 2 Sep 2019.